| |

 First, they have beer on tap, and they’re ALL GLUTEN FREE.
 Which is pretty unique – many of the places on this list have gluten free food and regular beer, and we love that they’ve fully committed.
 They usually have beer from Bierly and Mutantis, though it rotates.

 Second is the fried chicken and waffles, which are grain free (though you’d never know it).
-The chicken is crispy, the cashew cheese sauce adds a much-needed savory hit, and the waffles soak up the syrup and sauces perfectly.

 It’s a brunch item, which means you can only get it Friday, Saturday, and Sunday.